updated June 11, 2007

 What is Kyudo?

 Kyudo is a form of meditation using traditional Japanese archery.
-It is sometimes known as "Zen Archery," but Kyudo is not necessarily Zen.
+It is sometimes known as "Zen Archery," but here "zen" doesn't mean the "Meditation (Zen) School" of Buddhism, but rather simply "meditation."
 So at Miyako Kyudojo, we simply call it "stand-up meditation."
 For more information about Kyudo in general, browse the local Washington, DC Kyudo page.
 Our teacher is Kanjuro Shibata, Sensei.
-His site has lots of pictures, a list of other locations for Kyudo, and cool info.
+(FIND NEW SITE for Sensei -- The old site had lots of pictures, a list of other locations for Kyudo, and cool info.)

 Would it be possible to come observe a practice?

 Sure -- you won't be disturbing anything, and it's best to observe before you start, anyway.
-We practice every Sunday, 11:30 - 1:30.
+We practice Sundays 12:30 - 2:30pm at Capital Aikikai, 923 Sligo Ave, Silver Spring, MD.

 What would I need to start?

 Just your presence.
 The dojo has class equipment.
-You can learn the technique at a weekend program (see "What about weekends" below), or in three or four successive Sundays, at the regular practice.
+You can learn the technique in three or four successive Sundays, at the regular practice, or at a weekend program (see "What about weekends" below).

 Weather Policy: